fluidecho/kurunt/README.md

 - Uses zeromq like message patterns for processing.
 - No coding required, has a web admin or can code your own inputs, workers, stores.
 - Supports any data type and format, json, ascii, binary, etc.
+- Uniquely id's messages sequentially and in nanosecond format.
 - Can be used as a Node.js module or run stand-alone.
 - Built to be fast and efficient.